Statistics, PhD

 Completion of the following courses (equivalents at ASU are given in parentheses) is required.
 Applicants who lack any of these prerequisite courses must complete them before being considered for admission.

 Statistical analysis and data mining have been identified as two of the most desirable skills in today's job market.
-Data, and the analysis of data, is big business, and the Department of Labor projects that overall employment of mathematicians and statisticians will grow 33% between 2020 and 2030, much faster than the average for all occupations.
+Data, and the analysis of data, is big business, and the Department of Labor projects that overall employment of mathematicians and statisticians is projected to grow 8% from 2024 to 2034, much faster than the average for all occupations.

 For graduates of the doctoral program in statistics, that means a broad variety of career opportunities in fields as diverse as business, finance, engineering, technology, education, marketing, government and other areas of the economy.